-David Howard Hawks '52
+David Howard Hawks '52 Dave graduated from the

 Dave graduated from the Webb School in Claremont, Calif., where he was the senior class president.
 At Princeton he majored in mechanical engineering, ran track, and joined Cap (undergraduate trustee) as well as the American Society of Mechanical Engineers and the Pacific Coast Club.
 His roommates were Stokes Carrigan, George McNelis, and Herb Henderson.